-With considerable scientific resource on the door step, including the Met Office and the University of Exeter, companies located at the park will benefit from strong regional, national and international networks.
+With considerable scientific resource on the doorstep, including the Met Office and the University of Exeter, companies located at the park will benefit from strong regional, national and international networks.
 Science Park is one of the key sites in the Enterprise Zone.

 In addition to developments at the Growth Point, and management of the Council’s own Industrial Estate Portfolio, the team is currently working to bring forward two strategic employment sites in West and North Devon, utilising land owned by DCC, and in response to identified economic need.

-a.
 Okehampton East Business Park

 This site comprises c.12 net developable acres for which outline planning consent has been secured for mixed business use.
 Infrastructure works have been completed and all the plots are now under offer to a good mix of mainly local and expanding businesses.
-The site when fully developed out has potential to support more than 400 jobs.
+The site when fully developed out has the potential to support more than 400 jobs.

-Mobile Phone Reception in Devon
+Mobile phone reception in Devon

 The Economy and Enterprise Service has commissioned consultants to work with us to develop a business case for public investment to improve mobile phone coverage.
-Procurement for scheme delivery is expected to be launched early 2018.
+Procurement for scheme delivery is expected to be launched in early 2018.

-Devon County Council Statement on Health Risks from 5G Technologies Deployment – June 2019
+Devon County Council statement on health risks from 5G technologies deployment – June 2019

 The County Council has been in touch with PHE (June 2019) to ask for any further advice.
 PHE responded to confirm that its briefing note on 5G is still current, and PHE has also recently updated its website with information on 5G.
-Find out more here
+Read more about the statement here.